Photo taken in my backyard! I have feeders everywhere. This recipe works like a charm.

 Wait for it to cool and add to feeders.
 If you have leftovers, keep in fridge for up to two weeks.

 If you don’t spot hummingbirds right away – don’t fret.
 Just keep putting out the food and they’ll come once they’ve deemed it safe, promise.
 Then they’ll come in droves.
-I like the feeders that suction to the window – it’s the easiest way to see them close up.

 And just for fun, I want to share one of my favorite mom memories.
 This is a photo of my son when he was about 9 months old.
 Watching the hummingbirds fly around the back deck and sip from the feeder.
-I can’t believe he’s going to be six years old this year.
+I can’t believe he’s going to be even years old this year.
 Time flies, almost as fast as a hummingbird. . .

 Do you have any secrets for attracting hummingbirds?